MicrosoftDocs/learn/learn-pr/dotnet-maui/consume-rest-services/includes/5-exercise-consume-rest-web-service.md

 1. Call the **GetStringAsync** method of the **HttpClient** object and provide the base URL to retrieve an array of parts from the REST web service.
 The data is returned asynchronously as a JSON string.

-1. Deserialize the JSON string returned by this method into a list of **Part** objects using the **JsonSerializer.Deserialize** method.
-Set the serializer options to be case insensitive.
+1. Deserialize the JSON string returned by this method into a list of **Part** objects using the **JsonConvert.Deserialize** method.
 Return this list to the caller.

     The completed method should look like this: